Raja Haridas: Result

-With the support of the Delhi Sultan, Sikandar Shah attacked the Kingdom of Hijli, commanding an army of 80,000 Pathan soldiers and a powerful naval fleet.
+With the support of the Delhi Sultan, Sikandar Shah attacked the Kingdom of Hijli, commanding an army of 80,000 Pathan and Turkic soldiers and a powerful naval fleet.
 In response, Raja Haridas engaged him in battle with his own large force of warriors and an equally formidable navy.
 A fierce and prolonged battle took place over three days near the banks of the Rasulpur River, where Sikandar Shah was ultimately defeated by Raja Haridas.
 The defeated Sultan begged for his life before the King of Hijli.
 As compensation for the attack, he offered a vast amount of wealth and numerous cannons as tribute.
 Accepting the offering, Raja Haridas spared his life, and the Sultan fled the battlefield in disgrace.
-As a result of this battle, 80,000 Pathan soldiers and 40,000 warriors of Hijli were killed.
+As a result of this battle, 80,000 Pathan and Turkic soldiers and 40,000 Bengali warriors of Hijli were killed.

 Downfall of Kingdom

-During the reign of Gobardhan Das Bhuinya, the 24th king of the Hijli royal dynasty, Isa Khan invaded the Kingdom of Hijli and defeated Raja Gobardhan in 1492 AD.
+During the reign of Gobardhan Das Bhuinya, the 24th king of the Hijli royal dynasty, Isa Khan invaded the Kingdom of Hijli and defeated Raja Gobardhan in 1592 AD.
 Following the battle, a treaty was signed, and Gobardhan was reinstated as a military commander under Isa Khan.
 As a result, for the first time, Hijli lost its independence, descendants of the family still ruled the Kingdom of Kajlagarh.